carbon-language/carbon-lang/docs/project/goals.md

 A programming language is a tool, and different tools are good for different purposes.
 We think there is great value in priorities that differentiate Carbon from other programming languages.
-Stating Carbon’s priorities clearly and explicitly helps the entire community effectively evaluate and use the language.
+Stating Carbon’s priorities clearly and explicitly shapes the design of Carbon, and helps the entire community effectively evaluate and use the language.

 Carbon's language goals have historically been best addressed by C++, and there are large ecosystems and codebases written using C++ to these ends.
-Carbon should be attractive and easy for C++ engineers to try out and incrementally adopt, even in individual libraries both using and used from C++ code.
-We expect this depends on having high-performance bidirectional interoperability with C++, excellent migration tooling, and an easy ramp-up for experienced C++ software engineers.
+Carbon should be attractive and easy for C++ developers to try out and incrementally adopt, even in individual libraries both using and used from C++ code.
+We expect this depends on having high-performance bidirectional interoperability with C++, excellent migration tooling, and an easy ramp-up for experienced C++ software developers.

 ## Project goals